by Michele Nachum

-As someone who reviews a number of online project management solutions - and as someone who also should desperately use one (not just try it out) – I will say that AtTask has many qualities I like.
-It is intuitive, its philosophy is straightforward and in the end – it scales as you need it.
+As someone who reviews a number of online project management solutions - and as someone who also should desperately use one (not just try it out) - I will say that AtTask (now known as Workfront) has many qualities I like.
+It is intuitive, its philosophy is straightforward and in the end - it scales as you need it.

 It calls itself a Software as a Service PPM solution which means it has a lot of features to help you plan, keep track of resources, communicate in real time, have different views for managers versus team members versus executives and basically organizes and tracks all your projects.
 The best part is that you can do it all online so your team can access the information at any time and from anywhere (even from smartphones).